Updated on July 26, 2022

 Redmond is determined to see that Krystyna doesn't fall victim to the diabetes stigma and secrecy that plagued the girl's father, who was diagnosed as a teen but didn't meet another person with diabetes until age 25.

-Thanks to the hundreds, if not thousands, of diabetic children that Krystyna has met online, "she's never been alone in this," her mother says.
+Thanks to the hundreds, if not thousands, of children with diabetes that Krystyna has met online, "she's never been alone in this," her mother says.

 Interview with Jennifer Abernathy, mother of child with diabetes